canjs/can-map-lazy/src/can-map-lazy.md

 ## See Also

-For information on manipulating attributes, see [can.Map.prototype.attr attr].
-To see what events are fired on property changes and how to listen for those events see [can.Map.prototype.bind bind].
+For information on manipulating attributes, see [can.Map.prototype.attr](https://canjs.com/docs/can.Map.prototype.attr.html).
+To see what events are fired on property changes and how to listen for those events see [can.Map.prototype.bind](https://canjs.com/docs/can.Map.prototype.bind.html).